 Misdiagnosis and Delayed Diagnosis

-Approximately 40,000 people die every year because of misdiagnosis or delayed diagnosis, and countless other patients are left with new injuries or illnesses on top of what they already had.
+Approximately 40,000 people die every year because of misdiagnosis or delayed diagnosis, and countless other patients are left with new medical malpractice injuries or illnesses on top of what they already had.
 Doctors, nurses, and other hospital staff members who fail to pay attention to your symptoms—or rush to diagnose a complicated condition—often end up leaving you vulnerable to unnecessary consequences.

 This type of medical malpractice should not be accepted in our modern healthcare system.
 We should be able to trust our doctors and health care professionals to give our medical problems their full attention until the right solution is found.
 If medical negligence caused injury to you or one of your loved ones, you have a right to seek justice.

 Types of Misdiagnosis & Delayed Diagnosis

 Misdiagnosis and delayed diagnosis can happen in a variety of situations.
 Some of the most common examples are:

 - Failure to adhere to accepted medical standards